NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5X
     - 0C damage increased from 60 to 70
     - Full charge damage increased from 100 to 115
-    - Full charge time reduced from 100 to 76 frames (TODO: is this 77 frames now?)
+    - Full charge time reduced from 100 to 76 frames
     - Duration improved from 1 frame to 7
     - Fully charged from frame 1 to 8
     - Damage adjusted to the cinematic portion of the attack